Your Product Photography Looks Cheap: 10 Fixes for Brands

 The key is control.

 • For most e-commerce shots, you want soft shadows.
-Use your big, diffused light source to create gentle, light grey shadows with soft edges.
+Use your large, diffuse light source to create gentle, soft-edged light grey shadows.

 • For a stylistic, graphic shot, you might want a hard shadow.
 Use a direct, hard light source (like the sun or a bare bulb) to create a crisp, dark, well-defined shadow.